magicdude4eva/port25-bouncehandler/README.md

 yum install rrdtool-devel php56w-devel php56w-pear
 ```

+In some environments you will need to either additionally install `php-pecl-rrd` or `php-rrdtool`

 Once done, you have to make the following change in your `/etc/php.ini`
 ```
 ; Used for Port25 RRD reporting